cakephp/phinx/docs/namespaces.rst

 Did you run into an issue?

-    - Due to the way the migrations are created, it is imposible to generate a migration in the *global* namespace with a classname that is the same as a migration in a user-defined namespace.
+    - Due to the way the migrations are created, it is imposible to generate a migration in the *global* namespace with a classname that is the same, as a migration in a user-defined namespace.